phpearth/docs/README.md

-# PHP Code and Knowledge Library
+# PHP Resources

+Collection of useful PHP resources - tutorials, frequently asked questions and articles.

 ## About